berachain/guides/apps/walletconnect-nextjs/README.md

 C - Scan the QR from WalletConnect with your MetaMask Mobile App

-D - Enter a `_greeting` for the contract input in the NextJS main pae
+D - Enter a `_greeting` for the contract input in the NextJS main page

 F - Click **Deploy** and confirm the transaction in MetaMask Mobile